Capital punishment in Pennsylvania

 Capital punishment is a legal punishment in Pennsylvania.
 Despite remaining a legal penalty, there have been no executions in Pennsylvania since 1999, and only three since 1976 (all occurring in the 1990s, during the governorship of Tom Ridge).
-In February 2015, Governor Tom Wolf announced a formal moratorium on executions that is still in effect as of 2024, with incumbent Governor Josh Shapiro continuing Wolf's moratorium.
+In February 2015, Governor Tom Wolf announced a formal moratorium on executions that is still in effect as of 2025, with incumbent Governor Josh Shapiro continuing Wolf's moratorium.
 However, capital crimes are still prosecuted and death warrants are still issued.

 History

 Prior to 1913, hanging was the common method of execution.
 In 1834, Pennsylvania became the first state in the union to eradicate public hangings.
 For the following decades, each county throughout the state was in charge of carrying out private hangings within their jails.
 1915 saw the first use of the electric chair, two years after it was approved by the Pennsylvania General Assembly in 1913.
 The delay was due to the time needed to finish the Western Penitentiary in Centre County, now the State Correctional Institution – Rockview.
 From 1915 to 1962, 350 people were executed by electric chair.
 Most of these defendants were men, but two of them were women.

 A total of 1,043 people have been executed in Pennsylvania since 1693.
 As of 2002 this was the third-highest of any other state or commonwealth in the United States, after New York (1,130) and Virginia (1,361).
 Since 1978, there have been nearly 25,000 homicides throughout the state of Pennsylvania, where 408 of these homicides ended in defendants being put on death row which amounts to 1.6 death sentences for every 100 homicides.

 The former governor of Pennsylvania, Robert Casey, signed a bill in 1990 that changed the method of execution from electrocution to lethal injection.
+The last inmate executed by the electric chair was Elmo Lee Smith, who was put to death on April 2, 1962, for the 1959 murder and rape of a 16-year-old girl.

+Pennsylvania has carried out one wrongful execution.
+In 2022, the conviction was posthumously vacated for Alexander McClay Williams, a 16-year-old black boy who was executed in 1931 for the murder of a white woman.
+A review of the case determined Williams was likely innocent and that the actual killer was the victim's abusive ex-husband.
+In addition, it was found that Williams's confession had been coerced, his implication in the murder was racially motivated, and the theory of the crime was inconsistent with the crime scene details.